Maple Avenue - Cycling Facility Design Feasibility Assessment

 I live on Maple Ave, close to the Fire Station and I consider this "corridor" as one of the most dangerous street in Georgetown.
 It's extremely busy not only during a rush hours.
 Cars are parked along the street and it's difficult for drivers to pass parked cars with an upcoming traffic from the opposite side.
 I think there is lots to do before you can think about a safe cycling infrastructure.
 Firstly current traffic should be resolved, considering there is a regional daycare on Maple Ave...

-Angie almost 4 years ago
+Angie over 4 years ago

 characters left